simpledatatools/onetable/README.md

 - You can choose the hours you prefer to work, but they should be the same hours each each day (i.e. always working 10am - 3pm IST each day Monday - Friday).

-- You must work through the platform Upwork, which allows us to transfer salaries easily to multiple countries.
+- You must work through the platform Upwork, which allows us to transfer salaries easily to multiple countries, unless you are based in the United States.

 - At your start time each day, you must check in with Matt (@mattcapelli) for a virtual daily standup meeting to discuss what you are working on, your plans for the day, and the goals of what you plan to complete.
 During this time, please also ask any questions or clarifications you have.